 From April to May and from September to November

-Most of the hikers who go trekking in Bhutan choose the Jomolhari Trek.
-It is a trek with a good level, with not too short days, but with a duration that makes it quite affordable, both in terms of physical effort and economic level.
-Its itinerary takes us to the high mountains of Bhutan, always watched by the mass of the summit of Jomolhari (7315 metres).
-The first stages gain altitude following the Paro Chu (river) valley until you reach the interesting village of Lingzhi, which has an ancient Dzong.
-Once past Lingzhi, the route heads south and then descends to near Thimphu.
+Many trekkers who choose to trek in Bhutan opt for the Jomolhari Trek.
+It’s a challenging trek with moderately long days, making it quite accessible both physically and financially.
+The route takes you into the high mountains of Bhutan, always watched over by the imposing 7,315-meter Jomolhari peak.
+The initial stages gradually gain altitude, following the Paro Chu River valley until reaching the interesting village of Lingzhi, which boasts an ancient dzong.
+After Lingzhi, the route heads south, descending towards Thimphu.

-Although we are still talking about a very unspoilt, lonely and wild territory, the rough-roads slowly advance following the valleys that enter the mountains to connect isolated villages, where services are very basic and difficult to reach.
-This naturally affects the route of the treks, especially during the first and last days, and is reducing the days of some itineraries.
+Although we’re still talking about a very pristine, solitary, and wild area, passable roads are slowly progressing along the valleys that wind into the mountains, connecting isolated villages where services are very basic and difficult to access.
+This naturally affects trekking routes, especially during the first and last days, and is shortening the duration of some itineraries.

 WE ENJOY TALKING WITH YOU